-The Duke of Brampton shifted beside her and looked at the chessboard.
-“Kendall, from where I’m standing the last move was this bishop to that square there—”
+The Duke of Brampton shifted beside her, obviously perusing the board.
+“Kendall, now tell me if I’m wrong, but from where I’m standing the last move was this bishop here to that square there— “

 “I don’t give a bull’s toss whether the last move was the Archbishop of Canterbury to that square there.
 The Archbishops of York and Durham too.
 Every damned archbishop in the country to that square.
 I know what I saw.
 Exactly what I saw.”
-The earl turned to her and pointed a finger at her chest.
+The earl jabbed a finger into her chest.
 “Now boy, find yourself a second.
 And be on Blackfield Heath at eight.
-Don’t waste time with a physician; by the time I’ve finished with you, you’ll need an undertaker.”
+Don’t waste time with a physician; by the time I’ve finished with you, an undertaker is all you’ll need.”